nelmio/NelmioApiDocBundle/Resources/doc/swagger-support.md

 Et voila!, simply specify http://yourdomain.com/api-docs in your Swagger client and you are good to go.

-###Dump Swagger-compliant JSON to file-system...
+### Generating Swagger documentation JSON files

-The routes registered with the method above will read your `@ApiDoc` annotation during every request.
-Naturally, this will be slow because the bundle will parse your annotations every single time.
-For improved performance, you might be better off dumping the JSON output to the file-system and let your web-server serve them directly.
-If you want that, execute this command:
+You might need the Swagger documentation as file(s) for a different purpose.
+You can dump them into the file-system using the `api:swagger:dump` command:

 ```
 php app/console api:swagger:dump --all app/Resources/swagger-docs
 ```

-The above command will dump JSON files under the `app/Resources/swagger-docs` directory (relative to your project root), and you can now process or server the files however you want.
+The above command will dump JSON files under the `app/Resources/swagger-docs` directory (relative to your project root), and you can now process or serve these files however you want.
 The destination defaults to the project root if not specified.

-####Selective dumps
+#### Selective dumps

 Dump the `api-docs.json` resource list file only:
 ```